 It is already mid-month!
 How are your finances holding up?
 Many people struggle with saving and spending their money wisely, which often results in their finding themselves penniless or struggling to make ends meet by the time mid-month comes along.

 There are numerous reasons why people have trouble managing their finances.
-For some, it could be because they failed to create a budget for last month’s paycheck, had a lot of debts to repay, overspent on unnecessary things, or have a broke person’s mentality and think they don’t earn enough to save or create a budget for it.
+For some, it could be because they failed to create a budget for last month’s paycheck, didn’t set goals at the beginning of the month, had a lot of debts to repay, overspent on unnecessary things, or have a broke person’s mentality and think they don’t earn enough to save or create a budget for it.

 9 Steps to Create a Realistic Budget That Works for You